Cat people and dog people: Research

 Research has shown a link between some personality traits and the type of domesticated animal owned.
 A 2010 study at the University of Texas found that those who identified as "dog people" tended to be more social and outgoing, whereas "cat people" tended to be more neurotic and "open", meaning creative, philosophical, or nontraditional.
 In a 2014 study at Carroll University, Wisconsin, by Denise Guastello, of the 600 people surveyed those who said they were dog lovers were found to be more energetic and outgoing, and tended to follow rules closely.
-On the other hand, cat lovers were more introverted, open-minded and sensitive.
+Cat lovers were more introverted, open-minded and sensitive.
 Cat people also tended to be non-conformists, as well as scoring higher on intelligence tests than dog lovers.
 Guastello, a professor of psychology, stated the reasons behind these personality differences stem from the pet owners themselves and the particular environment they prefer.
 This is supported by the study completed by the psychology department at the University of Texas as it stated that the two species have "real and perceived differences" meaning that they display their own personalities that would be best suited to particular people.

-In the US, red states have the highest rate of dog ownership, while residents of blue states are more likely to keep a cat as a pet.